Mlaiel/iacherie/mobile/DEPLOYMENT_STATUS.md

-# 🚀 Ainflue Mobile App Store Deployment - Implementation Summary
+# 🚀 IA Chérie Mobile App Store Deployment - Implementation Summary

 ## ✅ DEPLOYMENT INFRASTRUCTURE COMPLETE

-The Ainflue mobile application is now fully prepared for deployment to both the iOS App Store and Google Play Store.
+The IA Chérie mobile application is now fully prepared for deployment to both the iOS App Store and Google Play Store.
 All necessary infrastructure, configurations, and deployment scripts have been implemented.

 ---